VUnit/vunit/docs/com/user_guide.rst

 outbox.
 The ``receive_reply`` procedure called by the sender knows that the request message was anonymous and waits for the reply to appear in the receiver outbox instead of its own inbox.

-Some communication patterns, for example the publisher/subscriber pattern described later, requires that all messages are signed.
+Some communication patterns, for example the publisher/subscriber pattern, requires that all messages are signed.
 To sign a message you can provide the sending actor when the message is created.

 .. code-block:: vhdl